What is Market Rent?

-- Market rent is defined as a rent that a tenant, not already in occupation, would give willingly and a landlord would willingly take for the rented dwelling, having regard to other terms of the tenancy and the letting values of dwellings of a similar size, type and character to the dwelling and situated in a comparable area to that in which it is situated.
+Market rent is defined as a rent that a tenant, not already in occupation, would willingly give and a landlord would willingly take for the rented dwelling, having regard to other terms of the tenancy and the letting values of dwellings of a similar size, type and character to the rented dwelling and situated in a comparable area.

-- The RTB also have a useful rent index that reflects the actual rents being paid, according to the RTB’s records, as distinct from the asking or advertised rent, which is the basis of other rent reports.
-These reports may also be useful to support your application and are available here on the RTB website.
+The RTB also has a useful rent index that reflects the actual rents being paid, according to the RTB’s records, as distinct from the asking or advertised rent, which is the basis of other rent reports.
+These reports may be useful to compare the market rent ascertained or set for a dwelling and are available here on the RTB website.

-- To set or review the rent a valid notice of rent review must be served accompanied by a statement by the landlord that it is their opinion that the new rent is not greater than market rent having regard to the other terms of the tenancy, letting values of dwellings of a similar size, type and character and situated in a comparable area.
+Be accompanied by a statement by the landlord that it is their opinion that the new rent is not greater than market rent having regard to the other terms of the tenancy and letting values of dwellings of a similar size, type and character and situated in a comparable area;

-- It must include the rent amount for three comparable dwellings of a similar size, type and character and situated in a comparable area to establish market rent.
-It is important to note that a comparable area does not have to be in the same locality but can be in a different location e.g., a 3-bed property in one rural town can be compared with a 3-bed property in another rural town.
+State the rent amount for three comparable dwellings of a similar size, type and character and situated in a comparable area to establish market rent.
+It is important to note that a comparable area does not have to be in the same locality but can be in a different location e.g., a 3-bed property in one rural town could be compared with a 3-bed property in another rural town.

 Approved Housing Bodies

 The use of market rent and comparable dwellings in setting/reviewing the rent does not apply for Approved Housing Body tenancies.
 Click here for further information on the rules that apply for Approved Housing Bodies.